ksauby/ncei-archiving-cookbook/_docs/index.md

 [Send2NCEI](https://www.nodc.noaa.gov/s2n/):

-:   \^ \* A Principal Investigator (PI) who has collected data from
+-   A Principal Investigator (PI) who has collected data from multiple CTD casts in the North Pacific.
-    multiple CTD casts in the North Pacific. \* An aggregation of data collected from one platform over a year. \* Hard copies of historical data found stowed away.
+-   An aggregation of data collected from one platform over a year.
+-   Hard copies of historical data found stowed away.

 [ATRAC](https://www.ncdc.noaa.gov/atrac/index.html):

-:   \^ \* Buoy collecting continuous data which can be exported on an
+-   Buoy collecting continuous data which can be exported on an episodic/periodic occurrence.
-    episodic/periodic occurrence. \* An automated system that aggregates and exports data on an episodic/periodic basis. \* A Data Assembly Center (DAC) which can aggregate data and submit on an episodic/periodic basis.
+-   An automated system that aggregates and exports data on an episodic/periodic basis.
+-   A Data Assembly Center (DAC) which can aggregate data and submit on an episodic/periodic basis.

 ------------------------------------------------------------------------